doonmog/HumanArtArchive/front/assets/content/help.md

 Note that tags which are multiple words long must be placed inside of quotation marks.

 ### Tag Groups
 Some tags appear multiple times, as part of different tag groups.
 For example, `white` can both represent a person's hair, or a person's skin.
-If you are only looking for characters with white hair, and not with white skin, you can search for white within the tag group hair like so: `hair:white`.
+If you are only looking for characters with white hair, and not with white skin, you can search for white within the tag group hair like so: `hair-white`.

 ### Operators
 You can use the operators AND, OR, NOT, and ().